shrilaxmihegde/UFOs/README.md

 1. Add the additional customization, such as click-button, or they can add dropdown list(atofiil) it can help ***guide*** the user and page more interactive.
 2. Add a "Latest News" section that will highlight an article showing the most recent reported sighting.
-3. In this webpageb showing only United State, they can add more country or globally.
+3. This webpage showing only United State, they can add more country or global data points.